nikolamirilo/nikolamirilo/README.md

 ### Hi there, I'm Nikola!

-<p>I am student at the Faculty of Organizational Sciences,
+<p>Bachelor degree in Operational Management at the Faculty of Organizational Sciences.
+I am occupied with IT
-majoring in Operational Management, department of Management and Organization.
-I am occupied with IT development, management and organization, and training.
-In the future, I want to combine IT and management through one job like Project Manager or IT Manager.
+development, management and organization, and training.
 I am always seeking for more knowledge, experience, and skills, beacuse I think that the key tool for success is constant effort, and determination.</p>

 ### Favourite quotes